git-pile/git-pile/README.md

 $ git rebase -i -11

   [ editor opens and you move the commit around.
 You can also reorder
-    commits, edit commit message, etc, etc. Anything you do in a interactive rebase you can do here ]
+    commits, edit commit message, etc, etc. Anything you do in an interactive rebase you can do here ]

 $ git pile format-patch -o /tmp/patches